 Coconut Oil for Dogs

-Coconut oil is a great moisturizer with antifungal and antibacterial properties.
+Coconut oil is a great moisturizer with bacterial and immune supporting properties.
 You can use it to reduce dry, itchy skin on your dog’s paws and belly while promoting a healthy coat.
 Apply the coconut oil after you’ve bathed and shampooed your dog, then rinse off any extra coconut oil.

 Colostrum for Dogs